DJJo14/esp32_rmt_uart/Readme.md

 Bam i just created 4 extra uarts on the esp32 for esphome....

 It started as a prove of concept, but it is working now.
 I needed it for reading of energy meter of different venders, where the baud rate and other settings could not be set to be compatible with each other. but i think there are a lot of other users that are wanting this, so i putting it out there.
-For this uart i used the RMT perriferal.
+For this uart i used the RMT peripheral.

-The RMT perriferal is meant to be used for receiving and sending ir and rf signals.
+The RMT peripheral is meant to be used for receiving and sending ir and rf signals.
 It is already used in esphome for the IR remote and the led strip.
-I used the RMT perriferal to send and recive uart signals, because it is non blocking even in the recive part.
+I used the RMT peripheral to send and recive uart signals, because it is non blocking even in the recive part.
 This looks perfect but there is a but...

 ## limitations

 This uart is meant to be used in combination with modbus, because the number of bytes that are send and recive are limited.
-The RMT perriferal uses symbols.
+The RMT peripheral uses symbols.
 In a symbol you can set the level of the signal and the duration of the signal.
 To make it more complicated in one symbol you can set 2 levels and 2 durations.

 The ESP32 (original, look at the esphome infrared receiver for more info) has a limit of 512 symbols.
 And it can be spread out over 8 channels.
 One channel is used for the tx and one for the rx.
 Sinds you send and recive data per bit, you need 5 symbols for 1 byte.
 1 start bit, 8 data bits, 1 stop bit.
 But keep in mind that if you add parity, you need 1 extra symbol.(or 7E1 is 10 bit again)
 But there are more limitations the minimal symbols that you can use per channel is 64.

 > [!NOTE]
-> The symbols are also shared with other modules that uses the RMT perriferal, like [esp32_rmt_led_strip](https://esphome.io/components/light/esp32_rmt_led_strip), [remote_receiver](https://esphome.io/components/remote_receiver), [remote_transmitter](https://esphome.io/components/remote_transmitter) or other ones.
+> The symbols are also shared with other modules that uses the RMT peripheral, like [esp32_rmt_led_strip](https://esphome.io/components/light/esp32_rmt_led_strip), [remote_receiver](https://esphome.io/components/remote_receiver), [remote_transmitter](https://esphome.io/components/remote_transmitter) or other ones.

 If the data is predictable, you can use less symbols.
 (Currently only for the rx part, see TODO list) For example if you receive a lot of 0's (bits) you can use 1 symbol, since the level does not change and only the duration takes longer.